 Doing a long backpacking trip in New Zealand for more than a couple of months?
 Or in New Zealand for a working holiday?
 Then buying your own car gives you the ultimate freedom to travel New Zealand independently.
 It’s a convenient transport method for getting around.
 By selling your car at the end of your trip, buying your own car can be extremely cost-effective.
 However, there’s the hassle of buying/selling a car and the risk of breaking down which can be expensive.

 Sounds like the way you want to get around New Zealand?
 Start planning at Travel By Car in New Zealand: The Ultimate Guide.

 2. Rent a car

 For shorter trips in New Zealand, renting a car is the way to go for that freedom and independent travel.
 While there are many car rental companies in New Zealand, picking a company can be a comparison mission.
-To makes things easy, take a look at our Guide to Renting a Car/Campervan in New Zealand so you know what costs to expect and how to compare rentals.
+To make things easy, take a look at our Guide to Renting a Car/Campervan in New Zealand so you know what costs to expect and how to compare rentals.

-Plus, for some money saving tips, take a look at 20 Ways To Save Money on Car Rental in New Zealand
+Plus, for some money-saving tips, take a look at 20 Ways To Save Money on Car Rental in New Zealand

 3. Buy Your own campervan

-Again, if you have plenty of time to spend in New Zealand and you want always have a place to stay, then consider buying yourself a campervan.
+Again, if you have plenty of time to spend in New Zealand and you want to always have a place to stay, then consider buying yourself a campervan.
 Of course, there’s more maintenance required than a car as you will need to look after your amenities.
 Plus, it’s more money to pay up-front when you buy the campervan.
-However, by freedom camping (for certified self-contained vans only) and using cheap campsite, you may save a significant amount of money on accommodation over time.
+However, by freedom camping (for certified self-contained vans only) and using cheap campsites, you may save a significant amount of money on accommodation over time.

 For more on what it’s like to travel by camper in New Zealand, see Travel by Campervan in New Zealand: The Ultimate Guide.